Criticism of capitalism: Religion

 Many organized religions have criticized or opposed specific elements of capitalism.
 Traditional Judaism, Christianity, and Islam forbid lending money at interest, although alternative methods of banking have been developed.
 Some Christians have criticized capitalism for its materialist aspects and its inability to account for the wellbeing of all people.
 Many of Jesus' parables deal with economic concerns: farming, shepherding, being in debt, doing hard labor, being excluded from banquets and the houses of the rich and have implications for wealth and power distribution.
 Catholic scholars and clergy have often criticized capitalism because of its disenfranchisement of the poor, often promoting distributism as an alternative.
 In his 84-page apostolic exhortation Evangelii gaudium, Catholic Pope Francis described unfettered capitalism as "a new tyranny" and called on world leaders to fight rising poverty and inequality, stating:

 The Catholic Church forbids usury.
 As established by papal encyclicals Rerum Novarum and Quadragesimo Anno, Catholic social teaching does not support unrestricted capitalism, primarily because it is considered part of liberalism and secondly by its nature, which goes against social justice.
 In 2013, Pope Francis said that more restrictions on the free market were required because the "dictatorship" of the global financial system and the "cult of money" were making people miserable.
 In his encyclical Laudato si', Pope Francis denounced the role of capitalism in furthering climate change.

-Islam forbids lending money at interest (riba), the mode of operation of capitalist finance, although Islamic banks have developed alternative methods of making profits in transactions that are traditionally arranged using interest.
+Islam forbids lending money at interest (riba), the mode of operation of capitalist finance.